 Do not tell a number immediately

 Think of it in terms of a boxing match, where both opponents need to keep their best strike hidden until it’s precisely the time to use it.
 Most HR managers will insist to know your figure immediately, but try to delay that talk for a few moments, at least.

 Defend your stance by saying you want to see whether or not you are a mutual fit first.
 If that turns out to be the case, mention that negotiations shouldn’t be much of an issue at all.
 By employing this tactic, you focus on your worth, instead of a number on a piece of paper.

 If you run into some murky waters, and your HR manager won’t budge, try to present your case by using something along the lines of:

-I understand it’s a bit more than what you originally planned for, but considering that we appear to be the perfect fit, would you really want to go through the process of candidate selection for additional couple months, delaying your business even further?
+I understand it’s a bit more than what you originally planned for, but considering that we appear to be the perfect fit, would you really want to go through the process of candidate selection for additional couple of months, delaying your business even further?

 At the end of the day, always have in mind that getting a few thousand dollars extra on your paycheck isn’t the whole story.